Igboke/wifipasswordGUI/README.md

 # wifipasswordGUI
-Creating a GUI pragram that displays all saved wifi password on the current system
+Creating a GUI pragram that displays all saved wifi password on the current system. windows os only